aalmkainzi/neat_libs/README.md

 # neat_sort_library

-A simple api for sorting in C. By default it has sorting for all the main numeric types, also strings.
+A simple API for sorting in C. By default it has sorting for all the main numeric types, also strings.
 Additional types can be added by user of the library.

 API:
 ---